CityofSantaMonica/analytics.smgov.net/README.md

 ### Travis CI

-Travis can automatically [deploy to Azure after a successful build](https://docs.travis-ci.com/user/deployment/azure-web-apps) and have the following environment variables set:
+Travis can automatically [deploy to Azure after a successful build](https://docs.travis-ci.com/user/deployment/azure-web-apps) using the following environment variables within Travis:

 - `AZURE_WA_SITE` - the name of the Azure Web App
 - `AZURE_WA_USERNAME` - the git/deployment username, configured in the Azure Web App settings